singlecla/singlecla/cla.md

 ## Purpose

-This contributor license agreement sets out the terms and guarantees that I give for my contributions to open software projects on this website so other developers can accept my contributions without fear of licensing problems and I can sign one agreement, rather than one for each project.
+This contributor license agreement sets out the terms and guarantees that I give for my contributions to public software projects on this website so other developers can accept my contributions without fear of licensing problems and I can sign one agreement, rather than one for each project.

 ## Scope